roneesh/crypto_with_friends/with_friends.md

 4. You should have a sense of how your computer thinks of string data as numbers.

 If you feel like you're clear on those concepts.
 Let's move on to some basic encryption!

+### 4. The almight XOR ###

+Now we're going to get into our first notions of encrypting with computers.
+We could spend more time doing encryption by hand, but there are lots of good books that start by doing that.
+I want to instead spend some time demystifying the first computer based encryption tool you'll use: XOR.

+First off, it's pronounced "Ex Or", in two syllables.
+Not "Zor" or "Shor", but "Ex Or".